vigram-sw/SDK_Android_viDoc_Distribution/readme_1.2.4.md

 ## What is the new on 1.2.4

 ### Single Point Recording Service:

-The value measured by the front laser above 20 meters and the value measured by the bottom laser above 40 meters is now considered an error
+The following parameters have been added to the configuration The maximum measuring distance of back laser (20m).
+The maximum measuring distance of bottom laser (40m).
+Note: If the measurement value is greater than this value, the measurement is bad